Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 These drugs can be prescribed to lower blood sugar levels in people living with type 2 diabetes.
 They can also be prescribed to support some people with weight loss.

-Supply issues of GLP-1 agonists
+Are there supply issues of GLP-1 agonists?

 Your healthcare team should get in touch if these shortages will affect you, but you can contact them if you're worried or have questions.
 Give our helpline a call if you have questions or concerns – call 0345 123 2399.